 Indigenous Peoples’ Day (October 13) is an official holiday in several cities that celebrate and honor Indigenous American peoples and their histories and cultures.
-It began as a counter-celebration held on the same day as the U.S. federal holiday of Columbus Day.
-This holiday is celebrated as an alternative to Columbus Day, due to the lasting effects of Columbus’s colonization of the Americas.
+Indigenous Peoples’ Day began as a counter-celebration to Columbus Day, stemming from the lasting effects of Columbus’s colonization of the Americas.
+First recognized in Berkeley, California, in 1992, it has since been adopted by many states and cities.

 On Indigenous Peoples’ Day, we honor the many Native storytellers whose words and visions continue to shape our understanding of land, history, and belonging.

 In Texas, Indigenous identity is layered and complex.
-Writers from Lipan Apache, Carrizo-Comecrudo, Tigua, and Coahuiltecan communities stand alongside Chicano and borderlands authors whose work is equally rooted in Indigenous heritage.
-Most Mexicans and Chicanos have Indigenous roots, descendants of Native peoples of this hemisphere who carry their stories and traditions through mestizaje.
+Writers from Lipan Apache, Carrizo-Comecrudo, Tigua, and Coahuiltecan communities stand alongside Chicano and borderlands authors whose work also grows from Indigenous roots.
+Mexican and Chicano identity also includes other Indigenous-descendant peoples and Afro-Latinx whose histories have too often been erased.

 This list doesn’t claim to be complete.
 Instead, it highlights a living continuum of Indigenous voices—from poets and novelists to playwrights, screenwriters, and children’s book authors.
 Some are citizens of tribal nations, while others identify through ancestry and community ties; all contribute to an Indigenous literary presence that is as vast and varied as the lands we walk on.